MahdiMashrur/Awesome-Application-Security-Checklist/README.md

 - [ ] In case of a hack or data breach, check previous logs for data access, ask people to change passwords.
 You might require an audit by external agencies depending on where you are incorporated.
 - [ ] Set up [Netflix's Scumblr](https://github.com/Netflix/Scumblr) to hear about talks about your organization on social platforms and Google search.

+##### Infrastructure
+- [ ]  Ensure you can do upgrades without downtime.
+Ensure you can quickly update software in a fully automated manner.
+- [ ]  Create all infrastructure using a tool such as Terraform, and not via the cloud console.
+Infrastructure should be defined as “code” and be able to be recreated at the push of a button.
+Have zero tolerance for any resource created in the cloud by hand — Terraform can then audit your configuration.
+ - [ ] Use centralized logging for all services.
+You should never need SSH to access or retrieve logs.
+- [ ]  Don’t SSH into services except for one-off diagnosis.
+Using SSH regularly, typically means you have not automated an important task.
+- [ ]  Don’t keep port 22 open on any AWS service groups on a permanent basis.
+Instead consider allowing only authorized IPs to SSH on the box.
+- [ ]  Create immutable hosts instead of long-lived servers that you patch and upgrade.
+(See Immutable Infrastructure Can Be More Secure).
+ - [ ] Use an Intrusion Detection System like SenseDeep or service to minimize APTs.